 When we made our long-term trip to Southeast Asia, we visited a Traveller’s Health Center in our hometown.
 It was very helpful.
 Check if your city has one.

-Be sure to do some food tourism, it is a great way to integrate with the local culture and learn its nuances through gastronomy.
+Be sure to do some food tourism activities, it is a great way to integrate with the local culture and learn its nuances through gastronomy.